Bean (film)

-Bean is a 1997 British comedy film directed by Mel Smith and written by Richard Curtis and Robin Driscoll, based on the British sitcom Mr. Bean.
+Bean (Note: Also known as Bean: The Ultimate Disaster Movie or Bean: The Movie) is a 1997 British comedy film directed by Mel Smith and written by Richard Curtis and Robin Driscoll, based on the British sitcom Mr. Bean.
 The film stars Rowan Atkinson as Mr. Bean, with Peter MacNicol, Pamela Reed, Harris Yulin and Burt Reynolds in supporting roles.
 In the film, Bean works as a security guard at the National Gallery in London before being sent to the United States to talk about the unveiling of James Abbott McNeill Whistler's 1871 painting Whistler's Mother.

-Bean was released in Australia on 3 July 1997, and in the United Kingdom on 1 August.
-The film received mixed reviews from critics, and was a commercial success, grossing $251 million against a budget of $18 million.
+Bean was released in the United Kingdom on 1 August 1997, by PolyGram Filmed Entertainment, and in the United States on 7 November by Gramercy Pictures.
+The film received mixed reviews from critics and was a box-office success, grossing $251 million against a budget of $18 million.
 A sequel, Mr. Bean's Holiday, was released in 2007.

 Plot

 Mr. Bean is a well-meaning yet clumsy and destructive security guard at the National Gallery in London.
 After the gallery's sentimental chairman prevents the board of directors, who despise Bean for his laziness, from firing him, the board instead opts to send Bean on a three-month sabbatical to serve as their representative at an unveiling ceremony of the painting Whistler's Mother, which has been purchased by the Grierson Art Gallery in Los Angeles from the Musée d'Orsay.

 The Grierson Gallery's curator, David Langley, impressed with the false identity of "Dr. Bean", offers to accommodate Bean in his home for two months against his family's wishes.
-After Bean gets arrested for causing a panic at the airport when he pretends to draw a gun and accidentally destroys the family's prized possessions, David's wife, Alison, leaves for her mother's house along with their children, Kevin and Jennifer.
+After Bean gets arrested for causing a panic at the airport when he tricks the airport police into thinking he has a gun, and accidentally destroys the family's prized possessions, David's wife, Alison, leaves for her mother's house along with their children, Kevin and Jennifer.
 David begins to question Bean's status as an art expert following a visit to Pacific Park, where Bean is arrested again, this time for tampering with a simulator ride to make it more exciting for him.
 After Bean accidentally ruins a dinner with Mr. Grierson and his wife later that night, David discovers Bean does not hold a doctorate and knows nothing about art.